InterNations/antwort/_posts/2013-01-01-known-issues.md

 *Reported and solution by [@dandenney](https://twitter.com/dandenney)*

 In Sparrow for iOS, the columns don't properly transform into rows (see screenshot below).
-Dan reported that the `disply: block` applied to `<td>` doesn't work in Sparrow.
+Dan reported that the `display: block` applied to `<td>` doesn't work in Sparrow.
 To get around this he [added another set of nested tables](https://twitter.com/dandenney/status/312295707874824192).

 Because Sparrow is no longer in development and (as far as I know) not a major Email client on iOS, I've decided to leave the Antwort template as is but post Dan's solution here.